These are the 10 best hair dryers for fine hair, tried and tested by us

 Reasons to avoid

-Going away on vacation is all fun and games – until you have to brave the hotel-provided hair dryer or worse, the pitiful stock version hooked up to the bathroom wall.
-T3’s Featherweight Compact is here to save you from the horrors of sub-par vacation styling with its light, portable design, effective performance, and enviable results.
-Oh, and it looks like something straight out of a five-star salon, so there's that too.
+Going on holiday can be all fun and games until you have to brave the hair dryer provided in your hotel room or worse, the pitiful one that's hooked up to the bathroom wall.
+But T3’s Featherweight folding model is here to save you from the horrors of sub-par holiday hair styling with its light and portable design, effective performance and enviable results.
+It also looks straight out of a five-star salon, so there's that, too.

-With a folding hinge that makes it a breeze to fit into your carry-on, the dryer has an unusually small barrel that can look slightly strange, but we found that it makes for painless styling.
-Despite being a bit slower than our other favorite hair dryers (as you would probably expect from a smaller, travel-friendly product), we found that it packs more than enough punch for finer hair types and is easily superior to most tools you’ll find in a hotel room and comes with a cool-shot option and a concentrator nozzle for sleek styling.
-It's also great if you have a bangs hairstyle and need a tool to keep your fringe in check on the go.
+With a hinged handle that makes it a breeze to fold and pack into your carry-on, the dryer has an unusually small barrel that looks slightly strange, but we found that this makes for painless styling.
+Despite being slower than our other favourites (as you can reasonably expect from a smaller, travel-friendly dryer), we found that it had more than enough power for our fine hair and is easily superior to the tools you’ll find in most hotel rooms.
+It also comes with a cool shot and a concentrator nozzle for sleek styling, plus it's great if you have a bangs hairstyle and need to keep your fringe in check on the go.

 7. Remington Ionic Conditioning Hair Dryer